pumpkinspopcorn/k-means-PCA/README.md

 ## Summary and Justification

-In conclusion, clusters were formed for different attributes and from Fig E. it is observed that Social Support, Healthy Life Expectancy, Freedom to make life choices are more similar factors in determining the order of the happiest country in the world and how happy the country is.
+In conclusion, clusters were formed for different attributes and it is observed that Social Support, Healthy Life Expectancy, Freedom to make life choices are more similar factors in determining the order of the happiest country in the world and how happy the country is.